 A Cost Type is a set of costs identified by a unique abbreviation or label.
 Examples include L=Labour, E=Equipment, M=Materials, C=Commitment, OC=Owner Cost, SVC=Professional Services and O=Other.

 In Procore, cost types are a way to identify and classify your project's job costs.
 They can also be used to generate reports.
 See View Job Cost Summary Report.
-In addition, you can:
+When managing your cost types list in Procore:

-- Define and customise an unlimited number of additional cost types.
+- Your company's Procore Administrator can add an unlimited number of new cost types and change the abbreviations and labels used for Procore's default cost types.
 See Set Default Cost Types.

-- Assign those cost types to your project's cost codes.
+- If your company is using the ERP Integrations tool, you can also assign your company's cost types to cost codes.
 See Assign Default Cost Types To Cost Codes.

-InfoIf your company has enabled the ERP Integrations tool, not all integrated ERP systems support the 'cost type' concept and some systems use an alternate term to refer to 'cost type.'
+NoteIf your company is using the ERP Integrations tool, not all integrated ERP systems support the 'cost type' concept.
+Some systems use an alternate term to refer to 'cost type.'
 For details, see What are 'cost types' and how does our ERP integration support them?

 Default Cost Type List